etanttila/apluslms.github.io/components/index.md

 * [A+ portal](https://github.com/apluslms/a-plus/)

-  The user facing web portal.
+  The user-facing web portal.
-  Contains course definitions, retrieves course material and exercises, presents them to the user and records points and grades.
+  Contains course definitions, retrieves course materials and assignments, presents them to the user and records submissions and grades in the database.
   Basically, it's the user interface and the data storage.

   It's possible to have similar, but limited, features in Moodle using the plugin [mod_astra](https://github.com/apluslms/moodle-mod_astra/).

 * [MOOC Grader](https://github.com/apluslms/mooc-grader/)

-  An automatic assessment framework.
+  Automatic grading framework.
-  Can provide multiple different exercise types including questionnaires and programming exercises.
+  Can provide multiple different assignment types including questionnaires and programming assignments.
-  Can run assessment code provided by course staff in docker containers.
+  Can run grading code provided by the course staff in Docker containers.
-  This enables diverse possibilities including assessment of a small python program or an android application for example.
+  This enables diverse possibilities, including grading a small Python program or an Android mobile application, for example.

   Currently, this service also handles course building and configuration for itself and A+ portal.

 * [a-plus-rst-tools](https://github.com/apluslms/a-plus-rst-tools/)

-  Set of Sphinx extensions for creating interactive course material with RST.
+  Set of Sphinx extensions for creating interactive course materials with reStructuredText markup (RST).

 ## Common